-To make the point clear, an advertisers focused on aggressive growth would build an attribution model similar to the right side of Illustration 1 and use the first click option from Illustration 2.
+To make the point clear, an advertiser focused on aggressive growth would build an attribution model similar to the right side of Illustration 1 and use the first click option from Illustration 2.

 Back to our story, the prospective client was using the far left side options (Analytics and very conservative models) from both illustrations and their positions were dropping over time, driving click/conversion volume down and Quality Score down.
 The life was taken out of the campaign in the presence of more aggressive competitors.
 The attribution models chosen sucked the performance out.
 It did not matter what else they did…the conservative attribution models caused too much harm.

 In this case, the advertiser had a goal to drive growth aggressively, but the attribution model choked the ability to make it happen.
 The reason is twofold: